 Example: I will experiment with using the guidelines from my pastoral care textbook for asking leading questions in conversations.
-I will need to memorize these guidelines so that I can remember them in conversation, but I will need to practice them as well so that they can become natural to me.
+I will need to memorize these guidelines so that I can remember them in conversation, but I will need to practice them as well so that they can come to feel natural to me.